UMM-CSci-Systems/Threaded-echo-client-server/README.md

 information on the machine you used for your timing experiments as some computers have more cores (effective CPUs) than others, and that's likely to impact the results. **Put that in `Results.md` here in your repo.**

+## A stress-testing script

 The following script might be useful as a tool for spinning up multiple processes that all interact with the server at the same time and time the results.
 Note that this isn't perfect, as it generates all the client processes on the same computer, which means that they'll all be contending for CPU, disk, and network resources on that box.

+This takes two command-line arguments.
+The first is how many (parallel) calls to make and the second is the file you want to transfer.

 ```bash
     #!/bin/bash